kristynaFojtikova/reviews/README.md

 `restaurants-review-rn-app` folder in `root` contains the RN app codebase.

+`insomnia` folder in `root` contains the json file for Insomnia workspace to test the server.

 ## Run & Setup

 Navigate to `/server` and run `yarn` and `node index.js` to start the local server.